 - 4 oz smoked salmon

 - Prepare batter.
-Combine eggs, flour, milk and dash of salt in blender until smooth.
-Batter can also be mixed by hand.
+Combine eggs, flour, milk and dash of salt in a blender until smooth.
+The batter can also be mixed by hand.
 Add parmesan, scallion, and chives, stirring to combine.

-- Remove hot pan from oven and add 3 tbsp butter.
-Once butter has melted, carefully pour batter into pan.
+- Remove hot pan from oven and add 3 tablespoon butter.
+Once butter has melted, carefully pour batter into the pan.
 Bake for 20 minutes or until pancake is puffed and golden.
 Lower temperature to 300 degrees and cook another 5 minutes.